Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 Jayson Tatum Insights vs. the Heat

-- Allowing 25.6 assists per game, the Heat are the 14th-ranked squad in the league.
+- Giving up 25.6 assists per game, the Heat are the 14th-ranked team in the league.

 Jayson Tatum vs. the Heat